isabella232/Curriculum-Developer-Takehome-Test/README.md

 * **foreground.sh** - This shell script is also run when you launch the scenario, but you WILL see the output from this script.
 * **intro.md** - Markdown document that is displayed when you first launch the scenario
 * **step[1-9].md** - all the pages that describe what you should do. take a look at [the markdown docs](https://www.katacoda.com/docs/scenarios/markdown-syntax) for ideas on other things you can do.

+Note: the Katacoda environment should not need to be changed.
+If you have the content complete and feel like tweaking things, go for it, but the 15 minutes of hands on content should be the priority.